Back to California

 Reporting mechanism: child sexual abuse material.

 Existing law requires a social media platform to take certain actions with respect to child sexual abuse material on the social media platform, including requiring the platform to provide, in a mechanism that is reasonably accessible to users, a means for a user who is a California resident to report material to the platform that the user reasonably believes meets certain criteria, including that the reported material is child sexual abuse material and that the reporting user is depicted in the material.
 Existing law also requires the social media platform to collect information reasonably sufficient to enable the platform to contact, as specified, a reporting user.
-Existing law defines child sexual abuse material for these purposes to include obscene matter that depicts a minor personally engaging in, or
+Existing law defines child sexual abuse material for these purposes to include obscene matter that depicts a minor personally engaging in, or personally simulating, sexual conduct.

 This bill would revise the definition of child sexual abuse material to instead include an intimate visual depiction, as defined, involving an identifiable individual who is, or reasonably appears to be, a minor.
-The bill would additionally require the above-described mechanism to be clear and conspicuous, as specified, and would delete the requirement that the reporting user be depicted in the material.
+The bill would additionally require the above-described mechanism to be clear and conspicuous, as defined, and would delete the requirement that the reporting user be depicted in the material.
 The bill would require a social media platform to ensure that any report submitted using the reporting mechanism is reviewed through a hash-matching process and would require a social media company to ensure review by a natural person if there is not an established or known hash match to child sexual abuse material with respect to the reported material and the reported material is not otherwise blocked.

-Existing law makes a noncomplying social media company liable to a reporting user
+Existing law makes a noncomplying social media company liable to a reporting user for actual damages and statutory damages, as specified.

-Existing law establishes the Survivor Support Fund within the state treasury and makes moneys in the fund available, upon appropriation by the Legislature, for grants by the California Victim Compensation Board to community-based organizations that provide direct services to vulnerable individuals in areas with a high concentration of sex trafficking.
+Existing law establishes the Survivor Support Fund within the state treasury and makes moneys in the fund available, upon appropriation by the Legislature, for grants by the California Victim Compensation Board to community-based organizations that provide direct services to vulnerable individuals in areas with a high concentration of

 This bill would require any penalty collected in a civil action by the Attorney General under these provisions to be deposited into the Survivor Support Fund.

-Existing law prohibits a social media platform from knowingly facilitating, aiding, or abetting commercial sexual exploitation, as defined, and exempts a social media platform from being deemed in violation of this prohibition if it instituted a specified audit program and provided to each member of its board of directors a true and correct copy of each audit, as prescribed.
+exempts a social media platform from being deemed in violation of this prohibition if it instituted a specified audit program and provided to each member of its board of directors a

-This bill would, in order to be exempt from that prohibition, require the social media platform to also submit the audit to the Attorney General, and if requested, to certain other public officials.
+in order to be exempt from that prohibition, require the social media platform to also submit the audit to the Attorney General, and if requested, to certain other public officials.

 This bill would declare its provisions severable.